sangttruong/nonmyopia/llm_sequence_design/README.md

 ## Description
 This source code is used to deisgn sequence(s) to maximize/minimize a property.
 It includes three main models:
 - **Oracle** is used as groundtruth to replace wet-lab experiments
-- **WorldModel** is the reward model trained with current observed data
+- **SurrModel** is the surrogate model trained with current observed data
 - **Policy** is the amortized network with ability to generate better sequence(s)

 ## Installization